 Winter brings slushy snow and salt stains from salted sidewalks.
-We're all happy to see icy sidewalks and streets salted to make walking and driving safer.
-But that same sodium chloride (rock salt) and calcium chloride used to melt ice and snow can leave our clothes and shoes looking pretty bad.
+We're all happy to see icy sidewalks and streets salted down to make walking and driving safer.
+But that same sodium chloride (rock salt) and calcium carbonate and magnesium carbonate used to melt ice and snow can leave our clothes, shoes and carpets looking pretty bad.

-Learn how to remove the salt stains from leather or faux leather shoes and clothes.
+Learn how to remove the salt stains from leather or faux leather shoes as well as clothes and fabrics.

-How To Remove Salt Stains From Leather Shoes
+How to Remove Salt Stains from Leather Shoes and Boots

 Begin by mixing one cup of cool water and one tablespoon of distilled white vinegar.
 Soak a cotton ball with the mixture and wipe it over the stains.
 The acetic acid in the vinegar will dissolve the salt deposits without damaging the shoe.
 Finish by buffing the area with a clean, white cloth.